Harlan

 Notable People Named Harlan

-Harlan Ware was a renowned American writer known for his novels, screenplays, radio scripts, and short stories, with his work appearing in The Saturday Evening Post and being adapted into a motion picture.
+Harlan Ware was an American writer known for his novels, screenplays, radio scripts, and short stories.

-Harlan Hubbard was an American artist and writer celebrated for his modest way of life.
+Harlan Hubbard was an American artist and writer celebrated for his simple lifestyle.

-Harlan Cleveland was a prominent American diplomat, educator, and author who held various high-profile positions, including U.S. Ambassador to NATO and president of the University of Hawaii.
+Harlan Cleveland was an American diplomat, educator, and author who served as U.S. Ambassador to NATO and held leadership roles in academia.

-Harlan James Smith was an American astronomer known for his directorship at the University of Texas McDonald Observatory and the initiation of the construction of the Harlan J. Smith Telescope.
+Harlan James Smith was an American astronomer who directed the University of Texas McDonald Observatory and initiated the construction of the telescope named after him.

-Harlan Page Prince was a prominent 19th-century American sea captain who commanded eight ships during his forty-year career at sea.
+Harlan Page Prince was a 19th-century American sea captain who began his career at age fifteen, commanding eight ships over forty years.

-Harlan Cohen was an American volleyball coach who led the United States men's and women's national teams in the mid-1960s.
+Harlan Cohen coached the U.S. men's and women's national volleyball teams in the mid-1960s.

-Harlan Francis Hagen was an American lawyer, World War II veteran, and Democratic U.S. Representative from California from 1953 to 1967.
+Harlan Francis Hagen, an American lawyer and World War II veteran, served as a Democratic U.S. representative from California from 1953 to 1967.

-Harlan Howard Thompson, also known as Stephen Holt, was a celebrated children's book author and served as the international president of P.E.N. from 1958 to 1959.
+Harlan Howard Thompson was a children's book author who served as the international president of International PEN from 1958 to 1959 and published the novel "Prairie Colt" under the pseudonym Stephen Holt.

-Harlan Parker Banks was a renowned American paleobotanist and professor at Cornell University, known for his extensive research on Devonian plants.
+Harlan Parker Banks was a renowned American paleobotanist and Cornell professor celebrated for his Devonian plant research and prestigious academic honors.

-Harlan Vincent - Harlan H. Vincent is a member of the New Mexico House of Representatives for the 56th district, elected in November 2022.
+Harlan Vincent - Harlan H. Vincent is an American politician serving as the New Mexico House Representative for District 56 after being elected in 2022 and assuming office in 2023.

 Miranda Richardson